PAIR-code/what-if-tool/DEVELOPMENT.md

 For notebook users to see new changes to the code, we need to push out a new version of the witwidget pip packages.
 Instructions for that can be found in the [witwidget release instructions](witwidget/pip_package/RELEASE.md).

-For TensorBoard users to see new changes to the code, we need to push out a new version of the wit_tensorboard pip packages, and then TensorBoard must be updated to use the new wit_tensorboard package version.
+For TensorBoard users to see new changes to the code, we need to push out a new version of the tensorboard_plugin_wit pip packages, and then TensorBoard must be updated to use the new tensorboard_plugin_wit package version.
-Instructions for building and releasing new wit_tensorboard packages can be found in the [wit_tensorboard release instructions](wit_tensorboard/pip_package/RELEASE.md).
+Instructions for building and releasing new tensorboard_plugin_wit packages can be found in the [tensorboard_plugin_wit release instructions](tensorboard_plugin_wit/pip_package/RELEASE.md).

 ## Code Overview